Informatievlaanderen/association-registry-public-api-key-action/action-add/README.md

-# gawr api key action - add
+# association registry api key action - add

 This action generates a new client api key